Blog

 Storage Ceilings and Transfer Windows

-Free offerings hide cliffs: Windows Server Backup tops out at 2 TB per job, only keeps a single copy, and offers no deduplication.
-Object-storage-friendly tools avoid the cap but can choke when incremental chains stretch to hundreds of snapshots.
-Paid suites bring block-level forever-incremental engines and WAN acceleration that hit nightly windows even at multi-terabyte scale.
+Free offerings hide cliffs: older Windows Server Backup deployments and VSS-based jobs have practical volume limits; Microsoft’s current VSS guidance flags unsupported operations above 64 TB volumes, and native tooling still leaves more cataloging, central reporting, and restore validation to the administrator.[4]
+Object-storage-friendly tools avoid many single-job caps but can choke when incremental chains stretch to hundreds of snapshots.
+Paid suites bring block-level forever-incremental engines and WAN acceleration that help meet nightly windows at multi-terabyte scale.

 Compliance & Audit Scenarios

-GDPR, HIPAA, and PCI now ask not only, “Do you have a backup?” but also, “Can you prove it’s encrypted, tested, and geographically compliant?”
+Regulatory and customer audits increasingly ask not only, “Do you have a backup?” but also, “Can you prove it is encrypted, tested, access-controlled, and retained in the right geography?”
 Free tools leave encryption, MFA, and retention-policy scripting to the admin.
-Paid suites ship pre-built compliance templates and immutable logs—an auditor’s best friend when the clipboard comes out.
-When a Midwest medical practice faced an OCR audit last year, its home-grown rsync plan offered no chain of custody, and remediation fees ran into six figures.
-Real-world stories like that underscore that proof is part of the backup product.
+Paid suites ship pre-built compliance templates and tamper-resistant logs—useful evidence when the clipboard comes out.
+In regulated environments, backup proof must show custody, retention, and test history before recovery pressure is highest.

 The Hidden Invoice: Support and Opportunity Cost

 Open-source forums are invaluable but not an MSA.
 During a restore crisis, waiting for a GitHub reply is perilous.
-Research by DevOps Institute pegs 250 staff-hours per year just to maintain backup scripts; at median engineer wages, that’s ~$16K—often more than a mid-tier commercial license.
+Those hours are not free: someone must maintain scripts, monitor jobs, rotate credentials, document restore steps, and run test recoveries.
+For a small estate, that may be acceptable; for production systems, the opportunity cost can exceed the license savings.
 Factor in the reputational hit when customers learn their data vanished, and “free” becomes the priciest line item you never budgeted.

 Feature Free Tool + Random Storage Paid Suite on Dedicated Server